 Mission Taqueria

-Ultimately, Mission Taqueria is synonymous with margaritas and crowds who only just remember 9/11.
-That’s not to suggest you avoid a visit here for ceviche and some homemade tortillas if you don’t fit into such a category.
-All we’re saying is be prepared for noise and a scene.
+Ultimately, Mission Taqueria is synonymous with margaritas and crowds who prefer TikTok to Facebook.
+That’s not to suggest you avoid a visit here for rich tortilla soup and fabulous homemade tacos (meaty or vegan) if you don’t fit into such a category.
+All we’re saying is be prepared for a scene.
 1516 Sansom Street.

 The Dandelion

 On paper, a British pub in Philly’s ritziest neighborhood might seem out of place.
 But, in reality, The Dandelion works perfectly.
 Come for well-made fish and chips, beers on draft, and a cozy atmosphere with an upstairs fireplace.
+There’s also an adorable afternoon tea program.
 124 South 18th Street.